Riley-Py/UWaterloo-Work/SCI 238/Chapter 6 - Telescopes Portals of Discovery/Telescopes and the Atmosphere.md

 - Changes the shape of a telescope's mirror compensates for some of the effects of turbulence

 ### Why do we put Telescopes into Space?
+- Only radio and visible light pass easily through Earth's atmosphere
+- We need telescopes in space to observe other forms of light

+## Using Multiple Telescopes Together
 -